anirudhb/anirudhb.github.io/README.md

 Font optimization will fetch the stylesheet and embed it inline.
 Any font files it references will also be converted into static assets.
 This is especially beneficial when using HTTP/2 since latency is lower on first-party fetches than on external sites.

+### Syntax highlighting

+engine includes syntax highlighting for code blocks by default.
+If a theme directory is specified in the config, additional TextMate themes (\*.tmTheme) will be loaded from the directory.
+By default, engine uses the `Visual Studio Code Dark+` theme, but this can be configured.

+Additionally, engine comes with the following built-in themes:

+- `Visual Studio Code Dark+`

+The following languages are not currently supported for syntax highlighting but will be supported in the future:

+- TypeScript

 ### Using the keep file